open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

 const provider = new BasicTracerProvider();
 const exporter = new CollectorTraceExporter(collectorOptions);
 provider.addSpanProcessor(new BatchSpanProcessor(exporter, {
-  // send spans as soon as we have this many
+  // The maximum queue size.
+After the size is reached spans are dropped.
-  bufferSize: 1000,
+  maxQueueSize: 1000,
-  // send spans if we have buffered spans older than this
+  // The interval between two consecutive exports
-  bufferTimeout: 30000,
+  scheduledDelayMillis: 30000,
 }));

 provider.register();